 I actually had this weird moment the other day.
 Basically, this store manager told me “I can do 90% off all this.”
 So I kind of looked at her and I was like, if I just want to go through the store and just raid all the clearance in the store, could you do 90% off any clearance item, say if I took the entire stock?
 And she was like, “Well, maybe not 90, but at least 75.
 And maybe 90 depending on the item.”
 So, you know, I go, I round everything up and she’s putting it all in and figuring everything out.

-And I’m sitting there on my notebook just doing math trying to figure out how many boxes I need send in for the goods.
+And I’m sitting there on my notebook just doing math trying to figure out how many boxes I need for this.
 I tell her what’s going on.
 She’s like, “You’re really organized.”
 And I thought it was really funny.
 Because Peter has seen me prep, and he knows I’m not really organized.
 But I had this realization, in reality, I am just a guy riding around the country, buying clearance items, putting them on the internet.
 But on paper, and also in reality, I am a guy who’s sold six figures in the last five months.

 How success just means higher quality problems